flavioespinoza/scanner/docs/install-java.md

-# Add Java JRE & DJK on Ubuntu 18.04
+# Install Java, the JRE & the JDK on an Ubuntu 18.04 Linux Distribution

 ---